 Abzorba Gel is a proprietary formulation created by Futec NZ and provides an encapsulating gel for our natural plant oils.
 This gel provides emollient, moisturising and protective agents as well as accelerating absorption into the skin.
 It has been used successfully in initial trials in hospitals to treat a number of cases involving serious burns and wounds of various kinds.
 The gel is made from safe synthetic ingredients approved for use in cosmetics.

-Acetulan is an acetylated lanolin alcohol derived from lanolin which is a product produced by wooly animals such as sheep to protect their wool and skin from climate and the environment.
-On application acetulan leaves a distinct, velvety feel.
+Acetylated lanolin alcohol is derived from lanolin which is a product produced by wooly animals such as sheep to protect their wool and skin from climate and the environment.
+On application acetylated lanolin leaves a distinct, velvety feel.
 It effectively degreases almost any formulation and its surface activity makes it a useful solvent for sebum to cleanse the skin of surface oils.
-Acetulan lanolin derivative is described as a multi-functional, low viscosity emollient recommended for use in creams and lotions.
+This lanolin derivative is described as a multi-functional, low viscosity emollient recommended for use in creams and lotions.

 Talc or talcum is a clay mineral (a hydrated magnesium silicate) commonly found in belts of metamorphic rock such as soapstone and white and blue schists.
 These rocks occur widely in such places as the western United States, Italian alps and Himalayas.
 It has a perfect basal cleavage and is a very soft mineral giving the powder a smooth textured feel and making it one the oldest known solid lubricants.
 Talc has many uses in cosmetics and other personal care products; in food, such as rice and chewing gum; and in the manufacture of tablets.
 For example, it may be used to absorb moisture, to prevent caking, to make facial makeup opaque, or to improve the feel of a product.